Get a West Virginia Financial Power of Attorney in minutes

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Health Care Directive + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Health Care Directive + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Do I really need a financial power of attorney?
+Do I really need a power of attorney?

-Unlike a last will and testament, a financial power of attorney is effective while you are alive.
+Unlike a last will and testament, a power of attorney is effective while you are alive.
 Once you execute a power of attorney, you can rest assured that someone you trust is legally able to handle financial affairs if you face incapacitation or are unavailable.

 Without a power of attorney, your loved ones must file an action in court to appoint a conservator to act on your behalf and manage your financial decisions and affairs.
 There is no guarantee that this individual will be someone you trust with essential matters, so it is best to be sure by executing a power of attorney.